 Q. Currently, what countries have sanctions placed on them by the U.S. Government?

 A. The Office of Foreign Asset Controls of the Department of Treasury provides information about sanctions regulations and maintains a list of individual entities with which U.S. parties cannot do business.

 Q. What federal agencies are involved in export controls and over what products?

 A. The Bureau of Industry and Security (BIS) of the Department of Commerce provides links to federal agencies with export control responsibilities.

 Q. What are dual-use exports and who is the licensing agent?

 A. Dual-use exports are those materials or equipment which are defense-related, involving sensitive (e.g., military or nuclear) or non-sensitive applications, such as computers, weapons, licensing of defense services and defense (munitions) articles.

-Although the Bureau of Export Administration (BXA) the primary licensing agent for dual-use exports, the Defense Trade Controls (TDC) in the Department of State has authority over defense articles and services.
+Although the Bureau of Industry and Security (BIS) is the primary licensing agent for dual-use exports, the Directorate of Defense Trade Controls (DDTC) in the Department of State has authority over defense articles and services.

 ASSISTING FOREIGN COMPANIES DOING BUSINESS IN THE U.S.

 Q. How do I register or incorporate a business in the United States?